Pentaborane(9): Safety

-As one of the compounds that have a NFPA 704 (fire diamond) rating of 4 for every category, it is naturally extremely dangerous.

 Above 30 °C it can form explosive concentration of vapors with air.
 Its vapors are heavier than air.
 It is pyrophoric—can ignite spontaneously in contact with air, when even slightly impure.
 It can also readily form shock sensitive explosive compounds, and reacts violently with some fire suppressants, notably with halocarbons and water.
 It is highly toxic and symptoms of lower-level exposure may occur with up to 48 hours delay.
 Its acute toxicity is comparable to some nerve agents.

 Occupational exposure limits for pentaborane set by the Occupational Safety and Health Administration and National Institute for Occupational Safety and Health stand at 0.005 ppm (0.01 mg/m3) over an eight-hour time-weighted average, with a short-term exposure limit of 0.015 ppm (0.03 mg/m3).
 The acute toxicity of pentaborane has caused it to be considered immediately dangerous to life and health, with a limit set at 1 ppm.